IrisMejuto/E-commerce-Financial-Web-Traffic-Analysis/README.md

 ## 🪟 Overview

 The goal of this project is to analyze the current state of an e-commerce business selling barefoot shoes.
 The analysis focuses on measuring web conversion and using data to understand sales and product impact.

+Key metrics include:

-Key metrics include gross sales, profit margins, web sessions, and traffic sources.
+* Sales Metrics: Evaluating gross sales, absolute profit margins, and identifying top-performing products.
+* Web Traffic Metrics: Measuring web sessions, identifying the most effective ads and content, and understanding traffic sources and their impact on sales.

+The company specializes in selling barefoot shoes and currently offers three models:

+* Barefoot Running
+* Barefoot Casual
+* Barefoot Hiking

+By analyzing these areas, we aim to provide actionable insights that can help improve the business strategy and drive growth.

 ## 🗃️ Dataset